rrthomas/enchant/README.md

 Enchant is written in Vala, C and C++, and its only external dependency is Glib.
 C and C++ compilers are required to build it.

-Enchant bindings are supplied for C and C++.
-API documentation is available in the doxygen/html directory, or online (see the home page).
+Enchant bindings are supplied for C. API documentation is available in the doxygen/html directory, or online (see the home page).
 There are third-party bindings for various languages (see the home page).

 ## Installation